yuezk/sketchpad/README.md

 - Android 4.2.2
 - IE Mobile 11(WP8.1) multi-touch not supported

-Should work on the modern mobile broswer.
+Should work on the modern mobile broswers.